Resende16/Interactive-Graphics-Systems/pw1/README.md

 1.
 - When the light’s visibility was turned off, the light itself became invisible, but the helper remained visible.
 This is expected behavior.
 To hide the helper as well, we should add a boolean variable to control its visibility.

-- WHen we change the cordinates y of the  target moved , so the spotlight points lower.However, the light shouldn’t appear under the table because the table is blocking it.
+- When we change the cordinates y of the  target moved , so the spotlight points lower.However, the light shouldn’t appear under the table because the table is blocking it.

 2. ?